Wellington Koo: Political career

 Koo also was involved in the formation of the League of Nations as China's first representative to the newly formed League.
 In 1921, Koo became the Chinese minister to Britain.
 Much to his displeasure, Punch published a ballad that "welcomed" Koo to London that read: "'Morality, heavenly link'/I'm sure you will never taboo,/Through to it, I don't think you'll 'eternally drink'/Temperate Wellington Koo/It is rather malicious, I own/To play with a name that is true/But I hope you'll condone my irreverent tone/Generous Wellington Koo".
 The implication of the ballad that Koo was a not a diplomat representing China who was worthy of respect, but rather just a foreigner with a "funny" name who existed to amuse the British greatly offended him.
 To make up for the slight, King George V invited Koo and his glamorous young wife, Hui-lan Oei, as the guests of honor at a reception at Buckingham Palace for the visiting King Albert I of Belgium.
 At the reception, the fluently English-speaking and youngish couple made a great impression on the high society of London.

 In October 1921, Koo was reassigned as the Chinese minister in Washington.
-Koo was to represent China at the Washington conference, hence his sudden reassignment to Washington just after his arrival in London.
+Koo was to represent China at the Washington Naval Conference, hence his sudden reassignment to Washington just after his arrival in London.
 Koo's principal opponent at the Washington conference was Kijūrō Shidehara, the Japanese ambassador in Washington.
 The Washington conference proved to be Koo's triumph as the conference ended with Japan renouncing its claims to the Shandong and the attending powers all signing the Nine-Power Treaty affirming the independence of China.
 After the conference, Koo returned to China a national hero.